ShowShark Client Features

 About

-- App name, version, copyright, and support links (email + website)
+- App name, version, copyright, and support links (email + website URL)

 - iOS/iPad/Mac: question mark toolbar button on server list opens About sheet